Affirm Holdings

 This matters because the valuation is doing no favors.
 At 498.4x trailing earnings, even a small deterioration in credit performance can hit both earnings and the multiple at the same time.

-investor class action and regulatory scrutiny
+Investor class action and regulatory scrutiny

 The page already flags a class action lawsuit tied to regulatory risk.
 That's not background noise for a checkout lender.
 BNPL lives close to consumer-credit regulation, and legal headlines can keep the stock trading on narrative instead of execution.